mbasaglia/glaxnimate/docs/docs/release-notes/0.5.4/index.md

 Directly opening a static image file sets the animation to 1 second rather than 0.

+A new setting has been introduced in the preferences dialog that allows toggling between the system native file dialog an the Qt widgets one.

 There have also been improvements in the script API to handle import / export plugins: the new `window.choose_option()` method shows a dilaog to display a selection from a list,